-All elements of the curriculum have been adapted with permission from Hamilton trust.
-PSHE is supported by the PSHE association website and affiliated resources.
+All elements of the curriculum have been developed using Cornerstones Curriculum Maestro.
+PSHE is supported by the Coram Life Education- SCARF and affiliated resources from TWINKL.

 The school also has access to the Lancashire Grid for learning.
 This has a full and thorough curriculum set against the statutory guidance from the DFE.
 This allows teachers to have a working knowledge of the curriculum guidance as set out by the county executive in the county in which we sit.
-This can and will be referred to ensuring continuation of learning for our pupils who may be placed with us at any time in a school year.
+This can and will be referred to ensuring continuity of learning for our pupils who may be placed with us at any time in a school year.
 This also provides a backstop in ensuring we meet our statutory duties in fulfilling the national curriculum criteria.